im-rmz-mmd/Data-Cleaning-Practice-15/README.md

-Pixar Data Analysis: Unveiling the Secrets Behind Animation Masterpieces 🌟 Introduction
+Pixar Data Analysis: Unveiling the Secrets Behind Animated Masterpieces 🎬 Introduction

-I wanted to understand how an animation studio could captivate millions worldwide, from Japan to Brazil. 🤔
+I wanted to know how a single animation studio managed to capture the hearts of millions across the globe. 🌍

-By analyzing 24 Pixar animations, I uncovered secrets that even characters like Buzz Lightyear and Woody might not know! 😂
+By analyzing 24 Pixar animations, I uncovered secrets that even Buzz Lightyear and Woody might not know! 🚀🤯

-From WALL-E to Soul, every Pixar movie tells a story.
-But beyond these colorful tales lies another world: the world of data!
-Let's explore how numbers and figures reveal the studio's success. 🤯
+Behind the colorful stories lies a hidden world: the world of data!
+Let's dive in and reveal the data-driven formula behind Pixar's success. 📊

-Step 1: Data Cleaning & Preparation
+🔍 Step 1: Data Cleaning & Preparation

-Before diving into the analysis, I cleaned and prepared the dataset using Python, leveraging libraries such as pandas and numpy.
+Before any analysis, I cleaned the dataset using Python (pandas & NumPy) to ensure accuracy and readability.

-Key Steps: Removed duplicate records using drop_duplicates.
-Renamed columns for better readability.
-Fixed missing values in Budget and Cinema Score.
-Converted data types, such as changing Budget to int.
+🛠 Key Steps: Removing Duplicates: Used drop_duplicates() to eliminate redundant data.
+Renaming Columns: Simplified column names for better readability.
+Handling Missing Values: Filled missing values in Budget and Cinema Score columns.
+Converting Data Types: Transformed Budget into an integer format.

-Now, with a clean dataset, it was time to bring Pixar's data to life! 🎨
+After this process, the dataset was clean and ready for Power BI! 🚀

-Step 2: Creating the Data Gallery – A Digital Museum of Pixar’s Success 🎭
+📊 Step 2: Building a Digital Museum of Pixar's Success 🖼️

-I built an interactive dashboard using Power BI, transforming data into insightful visualizations.
+I created an interactive Power BI dashboard that acts like a museum of Pixar’s achievements.
+Each chart tells a unique story.

-Key Insights: 🎨 Gallery 1: Financial Masterpieces 💰 Highest Budget: Cars 2 and Elemental ($200M each).
-Highest Global Revenue: Inside Out 2 ($1.7B) – a true Van Gogh of the box office! 🎨
+Gallery 1: Financial Marvels 💰 💸 Highest Budget: "Cars 2" and "Elemental" lead with $200M production costs. 💰 Highest Global Revenue: "Inside Out 2" dominates with $1.7B revenue.

-📌 Additional Findings:
+📌 Additional Insights:

-The highest domestic revenue was $635M.
-The highest international revenue reached $1B.
-The highest total revenue was nearly $2B.

-✅ A bar chart compared Budget, Domestic Revenue, International Revenue, and Total Revenue. ✅ An interactive filter allowed exploration of movies based on their budgets.
+Max Budget: $200M Max Domestic Sales: $635M Max International Sales: $1B Max Total Sales: ~$2B

+✅ Bonus Feature: A dynamic budget filter to explore different budget ranges.

-🏆 Gallery 2: The Golden Reviews Top-rated movies (Inside Out, Toy Story 3) scored highest on Rotten Tomatoes, IMDb, and Metacritic.
-A scatter plot showed that higher-budget movies performed better internationally. ⚔️ Gallery 3: Sales vs. Ratings
+Gallery 2: Critics’ Golden Ratings 🏆 🎖 Highest-Rated Animations:

+Movies like "Inside Out" and "Toy Story 3" scored the highest on Rotten Tomatoes, IMDb, and Metacritic.
-Could lower ratings discourage American audiences?

-📉 The line graphs revealed a pattern: lower-rated movies had fewer American viewers, while high-rated ones attracted more.
+🔻 Insight: Pixar movies aren’t just financially successful; they consistently meet the highest quality standards.

+Gallery 3: Battle of Ratings vs. Revenue ⚔

+Does audience rating affect revenue?
+The answer is yes!

+📈 Findings:

-🕵️ Gallery 4: The Untold Secrets Sequels outperform originals by 40% in revenue.
-Toy Story 3 grossed $1.06B, while the first part earned only $373M.
-But Cars 3 proved that not all sequels succeed! 😬 🔥 Conclusion: The 3 Unwritten Pixar Rules 📜 🔸 1.
-The Golden Rule of Sequels: 70% of the highest-grossing movies were sequels.
-Toy Story 3 made 10x more than the original! 🔹 2.
-The Budget vs. Quality Rule: Movies with budgets under $100M had 3.5x higher profitability! 🔸 3.
-The Emotion Factor: Emotional movies (Up, Inside Out) averaged 8.2 IMDb ratings.
-The more feelings a movie evokes, the more successful it becomes! 💰 ⚠️ Warnings & Opportunities
+U.S. audiences are more likely to skip movies with lower IMDb ratings.
+Higher-rated movies saw greater domestic box office success.
+Gallery 4: Hidden Secrets of Pixar 🕵️ 👥 The Sequel Mystery: Sequels generate 40% more revenue than standalone films!
+Example: "Toy Story 3" grossed $1.06B, while the original only made $373M.
+But… "Cars 3" flopped, proving not all sequels are golden! 😬 🔥 Final Insights: The 3 Unwritten Rules of Pixar 📜 1️⃣ The Golden Rule of Sequels: 70% of top-grossing movies are sequels.
+"Toy Story 3" made 10x the revenue of the first film!
+2️⃣ The Budget-Quality Paradox: Movies with a budget under $100M had 3.5x higher ROI!
+3️⃣ The "Tears & Laughter" Formula: Emotional movies like "Up" & "Inside Out" had an average IMDb score of 8.2.
+The more emotions a film evokes, the higher its success! ⚠️ Warnings & Opportunities

-💀 Threat: Making sequels for weak movies.
+💀 Threat:

-Cars 3 only grossed $383M.
+Creating sequels for weak-performing movies.
+Example: "Cars 3" only grossed $383M.

-🤑 Opportunity: Investing in classic sequels.
+🤑 Opportunity:

-Finding Nemo 3 could be a massive hit!
+Investing in classic IPs.
+A potential "Finding Nemo 3" could be a massive hit!

-⭐ Final Takeaway: Pixar should prioritize quality over quantity.
-Movies like Soul show that depth beats volume in the long run.

-🚀 My Power BI Experience: A Game-Changer!
+⭐ Key Takeaway: Quality over quantity!
+Deep, emotional films like "Soul" leave a lasting impact. 💡

+🚀 Conclusion

-This project showed me the true power of Power BI.
-It's not just a data tool; it's a storytelling platform!
+This project showed me how data storytelling can reveal deep insights behind a company’s success.

-By using advanced filters, composite charts, and interactive visualizations, I transformed raw data into meaningful insights.

-Now, I'm ready to take on bigger, more complex data projects with confidence! 😍🚀
+🎬 Pixar isn't just about animation—it's about mastering the science of storytelling through data! 🔥